tanzfisch/Igor/src/docs/Example03_2D_Rendering.md

 2D Rendering Example                                    {#example03}
 ====================

 The 2D example shows how to load textures, use the draw callback and draw some simple 2D primitives on the screen.
-Keep in mind that Igor is primarily a 3D engine so there is really not much more to 2D than in this example.
+Keep in mind that Igor is primarily a 3D engine so there is really not much more to 2D than in this example ([youtube](https://www.youtube.com/watch?v=N5gWTnX0B6c)).

 Build
 =====